b3-exmo/b3-exmo.github.io/docs/Culture/Perfection/imperfect-leaders.md

 &nbsp;

 Thinking back to the days when I practiced belief in the LDS faith, I don't recall ever demanding nor expecting "perfection" from church leaders.
 Fast-forward to today, I see flaws, mistakes, misdoings; things that can all be categorized as "imperfections," and I find them upsetting.
 What gives?
 What changed?
-What is a reasonable expectation of someone who, willingly or not, is called to a church leadership position where he is to represent Jesus?
+And, what is a reasonable expectation of someone who, willingly or not, is called to a church leadership position where he is to represent Jesus?

 In my (subjective) observations, I see the following: